Cameron Hawthorn: Personal life

 Hawthorn is gay.
 He came out to his family and friends at the age of 27.
-According the singer, his family was and "still is super accepting" and "loving" of his sexual orientation, he did lost friends after coming out, which he described as something "tough to deal with at the time".
+According to the singer, his family was and "still is super accepting" and "loving" of his sexual orientation, he did lose friends after coming out, which he described as something "tough to deal with at the time".

-Hawthorn publicly came out on 2018, a year after his music debut, to his Instagram followers after seeing the film Boy Erased.
-On 2019, the music video for "Dancing in the Living Room" which features Hawthorn dancing with a male partner, earned huge coverage and positive feedback from country and LGBTQ+ music outlets alike, with many praising Hawthorn and the single for their progressive input in country music, since the genre is known for holding conservative views.
+Hawthorn publicly came out in 2018, a year after his music debut, to his Instagram followers after seeing the film Boy Erased.
+In 2019, the music video for "Dancing in the Living Room" which features Hawthorn dancing with a male partner, earned huge coverage and positive feedback from country and LGBTQ+ music outlets alike, with many praising Hawthorn and the single for their progressive input in country music, since the genre is known for holding conservative views.